 Another recognized system of numerology is Kabbalah numerology.
 The word kabbalah means many different things to many people.

 The kabbalah system believes that our physical Universe operates under a set of spiritual laws.
 Thus, studying the kabbalah system enables learners to understand the “Tree of Life Analysis”.

 Many contemporary numerologists prefer the Hebrew system, although Hebrew numerology is quite difficult to understand.

-My best advice is not to be biased toward any particular system when you study numerology, but to become familiar with each of them and incorporate them into practice.
-I myself work with Indian Vedic Numerologywhich is easy to learn and shares some close connections to western numerology.
-Yet I respect all the systems and follow one or two methods from other systems as well as my own certain calculations.
+My advice is not to be biased toward any particular system when you study numerology but to become familiar with each of them and incorporate them into practice.
+I work with Indian Vedic Numerology, which is easy to learn and shares some close connections to Western numerology.
+Yet I respect all the systems and follow one or two methods from other systems and my own certain calculations.

-The study of numerology can be as comprehensive as in-depth as you like.
+The study of numerology can be as comprehensive and in-depth as you like.
 The more you learn, the more interesting it becomes.

 I recommend that the novice numerologist focus on learning the fundamental concepts from the pages included on this website.
-As you become more competent in your skills, if you want to pursue additional knowledge or study numerology in advance level, check out the links of available resources on this site.
+As you become more competent in your skills, if you want to pursue additional knowledge or study numerology at an advanced level, check out the available resources on this site.